Kjdragan/pf1/docs/design.md

 8. As a user, I want content that matches a sophisticated audience level, not oriented toward children
 9. As a user, I want to see the content transformed according to the selected rubric
 10. As a user, I want to control how much external knowledge is incorporated into the content transformation
+11. As a user, I want the system to optimize costs when using LLM APIs
+12. As a user, I want to see metrics on API costs and potential savings from optimizations

 ## Flow Design